earthlab/cft-CRAN/full_vignettes/available-data.md

 representative concentration pathways to return.
 Leaving these arguments empty will result in a download of all available data for that location.

+Load the cft package and other libraries required for vignette.
+If you need to install cft, install it from CRAN.

 ## Attach cft and check the list of available functions

 ``` r